dylan-lang/lsp-dylan/README.md

 * [Intro to LSP from Microsoft](https://docs.microsoft.com/en-us/visualstudio/extensibility/language-server-protocol)
-  Besides being a quick introduction, this has links to some other tools that would help in developing VS Code integration for Dylan.
+  Besides being a quick introduction, this has links to some other tools that may help in developing VS Code integration for Dylan.

 * [LSP v3.15
   Specification](https://microsoft.github.io/language-server-protocol/specifications/specification-3-15/)